This park had 30 amp power sites, water, sewers, pull-throughs, tent sites,

 so of course there was road noise, but it was not a real busy street

-so it wasn't too bad.
+so it was not too bad.

 Most campground rules applied, but this is a privately owned campground